electric-socket/xdpw/README.md

 - Several error programs check the compiler's processing of error conditions (to try to implement recovery and continued syntax checking).
 - Ampersand (&) may be used before an identifier if it might be the same as a keyword.
 - Optional dereference operator.
-Borrowing from the "New Stanford Pascal" mainframe Pascal compiler (on GitHub), the symbol -> may be used interchangeably with ^ for the dereference operator.
+Borrowing from the "New Stanford Pascal" mainframe Pascal compiler (on GitHub https://github.com/StanfordPascal/Pascal), the symbol -> may be used interchangeably with ^ for the dereference operator.

 # Internals